ErikBlomsterberg/CGI-API/README.md

 # CGI REST API

-A REST API built with Node.js and Express.
+A REST-API built with Node.js and Express.
 Contains a single endpoint which retrieves data.

 ## Set up